solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 Double-check that the ${wallet_name} and ${wallet_address} accurately match the wallet details saved in `~/.foundry/keystores/`.

 Copy the addresses of the timelock, governor, and governance token from the script output and add them to the `Addresses.json` file.
-The file should look like this:
+The file should follow this structure:

 ```json
 [